James Reavis: Development plans for Arizona

 Reaction to the new claim by Arizona residents was nearly unanimously negative, with some newspapers publishing open incitements to violence against Reavis.
 As a result of the opposition, sale of new quitclaims effectively ended.

 During his trip to Spain and visits to New York, Reavis had gained an understanding of government and big business finance.
 He put this new knowledge to work and began offering investment opportunities involving development of Arizona Territory.
 With the accomplished business leaders he had met in New York advocating the legitimacy of his claim, Reavis began to gain millions of dollars in new funds.

 Reavis formed three corporations in rapid succession in 1887, each bearing the name Casa Grande Improvement Company.
 Each had Reavis as director and well-known business leaders selected to serve as president and vice presidents.
 The third, the Casa Grande Improvement Company of Arizona, was incorporated in November and absorbed the prior two entities.
 The company planned to develop the land of the grant by building roads, railways, dams, irrigation canals, telegraph lines, and other improvements, while simultaneously engaging in leasing water rights, selling livestock, and performing other activities.
 Robert G. Ingersoll was the company's first president, while other initial investors included Hector de Castro, Dwight Townsend, and Henry Porter of the American Bank Note Company.

 Among the development plans Reavis announced was construction of a large-scale irrigation system.
 At the core of the system was a proposed 450 ft masonry dam on the Salt River near its junction with Tonto Creek (near where Theodore Roosevelt Dam was later built) and a 250 ft dam on the Gila River west of Florence.
 The proposed cost of these dams was US$2.5 million and US$1 million, respectively.

 By the time of the second filing, Reavis was dressing in the finest linen and broadcloth, while his wife wore the products of New York and San Francisco's best dressmakers.
 Finding conditions in Arizona too hostile to his ambitions, Reavis rarely spent time at his mansion in the town of Arizola.
-His wife and he instead maintained residences in San Francisco, St. Louis, and near New York City, where they entertained the social and financial elite.
+He and his wife instead maintained residences in San Francisco, St. Louis, and near New York City, where they entertained the social and financial elite.
 During one stay in New York, Mrs. Reavis, possibly feeling lonely while her husband was busy with his business dealings, found a two-month-old orphan boy.
 She adopted the boy and named him Fenton after her husband's father.
 Reavis also purchased a hacienda in Chihuahua.
 In Mexico, Reavis became a patron of various charities, opening a home for the blind and a hospital.
 Additionally, he built a monument dedicated to Don Miguel de Peralta in Monterrey and donated new altar linens for a cathedral in Guadalajara, Jalisco.